Home Compare BSY vs SGE.L

 Bentley Systems vs The Sage Group: Which Stock Looks Stronger in 2026?

-The Sage holds the cleaner structural position, with the lead spread across stability and profitability.
+The Sage holds the cleaner structural position, with stability as the main driver and growth adding further support.
 Bentley Systems does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BSY: Russell 1000, SGE.L: STOXX 600).

-The lead is spread across stability and profitability, rather than sitting in one isolated gap.
-The Sage Group plc leads by 21 points on the overall comparison score.
+The lead is spread across stability and growth, rather than sitting in one isolated gap.
+The Sage Group plc leads by 18 points on the overall comparison score.

 INDUSTRY COMPARISON